 Extensions in Excel

-If you observe at the end of the file name you will see the extension of that file.
+If you observe at the end of the file name, you will see the extension of that file.

 In the above image, extensions are XLSX, XLSM, XLSB, XLS, and XLAM.

-In a general case scenario, you must have seen xlsx file format in excel.
-When you try to save the unsaved excel workbook excel automatically save it as “xlsx” file.
+I am sure you know about excel but not about their formats.
+If you have no idea about excel File extensions, this is the tailor-made article for you.
+In a general case scenario, you must have seen the xlsx file format in excel.
+When you try to save the unsaved workbook excel automatically saves it as an “xlsx” file.

 Where to Find File Extensions in Excel?